 (4) Until the Board selects otherwise a Gold State Super Member’s adjustment day is the Member’s birthday, but if a Gold State Super Member has a birthday within 6 months of becoming a Member that birthday is to be ignored and the Member’s first adjustment day is the Member’s next birthday.

-28. Selection of Employer’s contribution day
+28. Employer’s contribution day, selection of

 (1) For each Employer and its eligible Gold State workers the Board is to select a day to be the Employer’s contribution day.